World Wide Flora & Fauna - Australia

 Picture

-Under the National Parks and Wildlife Act, the Director-General of the NPWS is responsible for the care, control and management of all national parks, historic sites, nature reserves, reserves, Aboriginal areas and state game reserves.
+Under the National Parks and Wildlife Act, the Director-General of the NPWS is responsible for the care, control, and management of all national parks, historic sites, nature reserves, Aboriginal areas, and state game reserves.
 State conservation areas, karst conservation reserves and regional parks are also administered under the Act.

 Picture